enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 MAKE YOUR NOTES FUTURE PROOF
 There are 2 versions of you: One that will jot some ideas while reading a book, and your future-self that will have to figure out what the hell you were trying to say.
-Always do a quick summary of every material to convince future-you that they are worth rereading
+Always do a quick summary of every material to convince future-you they are worth rereading

-COLLECT WHAT RESONATES
+COLLECT IDEAS THAT RESONATE
 Usually when reading a book we highlight way to many parts.
 And even when we reread them, very few stand out.
 This is because only 2-3 ideas usually resonate on a deeper level with you.
  If you only collect the heart-pounding insights, you'll have fewer notes to navigate but  more though-provoking for your audience